obscur-ity/Malicious-Document-Analysis/readme.md

 - PDF
 - Office Docs

+The samples from the guide are available [here](https://github.com/obscur-ity/Document-Samples)

 ## Zip

 Nothing much to say here but take into consideration that images / txt files inside could contain sensitive info.
 Although they should be separated before the analysis stage sometimes malware uses things like images / audio / text files and more to contain encrypted malware.